 According to most of the translations I’ve read, dharana is “one-pointed focus” and dhyana is a form of meditation.
-But the difference is very subtle, so I asked for some help understanding these two terms.
+But the difference is subtle, so I asked for some help understanding these two terms.

 I received a few helpful answers to my question, but one—actually, the first one—stands out and led me to wonder if yoga in the West is truly yoga.

-A man who seemed to hold an important status in the Hindu and yoga communities in India clearly scolded me for even attempting to understand the dhyana and dhrana, especially in English.
+A man who seemed to hold an important status in the Hindu and yoga communities in India scolded me for even attempting to understand the definitions of dhyana and dhrana, especially in English.
 This man basically accused me of being part of an insidious industry in the West that is attempting to divorce the yoga sutras from their original cultural and religious context.

 Yikes.
 I promise, this is not my intent!
 But I did consider his words carefully.